Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 What to expect from a brow lift consultation?

 Patients will meet with their BAAPS/BAPRAS surgeon for a brow lift consultation before having the procedure.
-This will give you both an opportunity to discuss the procedure itself, all personal goals for the surgery and the most suitable technique to use.
+This will give both the patient and the surgeon an opportunity to discuss the procedure itself, all personal goals for the surgery and the most suitable technique to use.
 The consultation usually lasts from 15 minutes to 1 hour.
 During this time, the surgeon will ask for more information regarding:

 - Current health condition